FlameF0X/i3-papers/README.md

 This section lists the full technical reports available in this repository.

 1. The i3-200M Technical Report
->Title: i3-200M: A GRU-Mamba Hybrid Architecture Achieving PPL < 70 in Three Hours on a Single P100
+>Title: i3-200M: A GRU-Mamba Hybrid Architecture Achieving PPL < 30 in Four Hours on a Single P100
 >
 >Status: Preprint
 >